 Smoked pork ribs are the specialty at Apple Valley BBQ in Parkdale, where it’s smoked — along with the brisket and other meats — with local cherry wood delivered each week from their neighbors at Mt.
 View Orchards.
-Local produce, local beer and wine, house-made buns and stellar cornbread and bread pudding make this spot a must-visit.
-At Skyway Bar and Grill in Rhododendron, Chef Jason Hornor has turned a 40-year-old roadside diner into a cozy favorite for skiers and families looking for solid Northwest BBQ.
+Local produce, local beer and wine, house-made buns, and stellar cornbread and bread pudding make this spot a must-visit.
+At Skyway Bar and Grill in Zigzag, Chef Jason Hornor has turned a 40-year-old roadside diner into a cozy favorite for skiers and families looking for solid Northwest BBQ.
 Sit next to their vintage indoor fireplace and go for broke with the Ludicrous, an open-faced sandwich with house-smoked pulled pork, brisket or tofu plus mashers, cheese sauce and cheddar on a ciabatta bun.